jgsogo/bb-django-articles/README.rst

 Features
 ========

-* Tags for articles, with a tag cloud template tag
+* Tags for articles (django-taggit if available, or built-in ones), with a tag cloud template tag
 * Auto-completion for tags in the Django admin
 * Auto-tagging: assigning existing tags to articles when they're present in the article content